 The Faculty of Royal Designers for Industry was formed in 1938 as the association of RDI members.
 New appointments are recommended to the RSA by the current RDI membership who represent an expanding and evolving design profession including; engineering, graphics, interaction, product, furniture, fashion, interiors, landscape, and urban design.

-For further information please email Melanie Andrews, Manager, Royal Designers for Industry.
+For further information please email Melanie Andrews, Design Network Manager.